Mitsubishi A6M Zero: Operational history

 In contrast, Allied fighters were designed with ruggedness and pilot protection in mind.
 The Japanese ace Saburō Sakai described how the toughness of early Grumman aircraft was a factor in preventing the Zero from attaining total domination:

 I had full confidence in my ability to destroy the Grumman and decided to finish off the enemy fighter with only my 7.7 mm machine guns.
 I turned the 20mm cannon switch to the 'off' position, and closed in.
 For some strange reason, even after I had poured about five or six hundred rounds of ammunition directly into the Grumman, the airplane did not fall, but kept on flying!
 I thought this very odd—it had never happened before—and closed the distance between the two airplanes until I could almost reach out and touch the Grumman.
 To my surprise, the Grumman's rudder and tail were torn to shreds, looking like an old torn piece of rag.
 With his plane in such condition, no wonder the pilot was unable to continue fighting!
 A Zero which had taken that many bullets would have been a ball of fire by now.

+Despite the Allies' fighter types having inferior maneuverability, their improved protection coupled with Allied pilots' creative tactics took a heavy toll upon the highly experienced Zero aviators in combat, resulting in a progressive decline in Japanese pilot quality, which became a significant factor in Allied successes.
+Unexpected heavy losses of pilots at major engagements in 1942, namely the Battles of the Coral Sea, Midway, Eastern Solomons, and Santa Cruz Islands, collectively dealt the Japanese carrier air force a blow from which it never fully recovered.